puppetlabs/puppetlabs-xinetd/README.md

  * `no_access`      - Determines the remote hosts to which the particular service is unavailable.
  * `only_from`      - Determines the remote hosts to which the particular service is available.
  * `max_load`       - Takes a floating point value as the load at which the service will stop accepting connections.
+ * `cps`            - Takes two numbers to set a rate limit for incoming connections.
+The first number is the number of connections per second at which the service is disabled.
+The second number is the time in seconds before the service will be enabled again.
  * `instances`      - Determines the number of servers that can be simultaneously active for a service (the default is no limit).
  * `per_source`     - This specifies the maximum instances of this service per source IP address.
  * `bind`           - Allows a service to be bound to a specific interface on the machine.